-‘Goblin’ Episode 14 Spoilers: The Deity’s Will; Eun Tak Loses Her Memories, Grim Reaper Pines For Sunny
+‘Goblin’ Episode 14 Spoilers: The Deity’s Will — Eun Tak Loses Her Memories, Grim Reaper Pines For Sunny

 — ???? (@exonied) January 14, 2017

 Through the events in the prior episode, the Goblin and Grim Reaper answered some questions that have been bothering them for almost a century.
-Some questions still remain unanswered, however, including the Reaper’s fate for meddling with the living.
+Some questions remain unanswered, however, including the Reaper’s fate for meddling with the living.
 His memories of being King Wang Yeo were returned as his punishment but what awaits him after that is yet to be disclosed.
 Whatever it is, his heart continues to ache for Sunny.

 In the Goblin episode 14 preview, the Reaper still keeps tabs on Sunny and while looking from a distance, he looks at her with longing.
-Sunny already broke up with him and as the Grim Reaper he should not be involved with her.
+Sunny already broke up with him, and as the Grim Reaper, he should not be involved with her.
 However, the love he feels for her continues to torment him.

 [EP14] What did I forget?
 Who did I forget?
 Whose face…., what promise, did I forget? #Goblin pic.twitter.com/j49gVZveMY